 - consensus-building skills, and

 Some universities require students to work on a community-based project that requires multiple angles to solve.
-For example, at Western Carolina University in North Carolina, this approach to learning led to creating a partnership with a local community to respond to the major economic downturn by 1) having students who major in marketing work with the merchants in the town to create and implement a vibrant marketing plan ; 2) employing communication student majors to develop public relations jingles for local radio and television broadcast; 3) allowing students majoring in computer information systems to develop an online application for the town that includes business locations, historic data, and calendar of events; 4) engaging students majoring in business to develop a business sustainability plan for various merchants in the town; and 5) hosting special events for the university community to participate in themed events at a discount price.
+For example, at Western Carolina University in North Carolina, this approach to learning has led to a partnership with the local community to respond to the major economic downturn by 1) having students who major in marketing work with the merchants in the town to create and implement a vibrant marketing plan; 2) employing communication student majors to develop public relations jingles for local radio and television broadcast; 3) allowing students majoring in computer information systems to develop an online application for the town that includes business locations, historic data, and calendar of events; 4) engaging students majoring in business to develop a business sustainability plan for various merchants in the town; and 5) hosting special events for the university community to participate in themed events at a discounted price.
 Faculty, staff, and administrators provided oversight and support for students in their work with the community.

 Common Learning Experiences